-You are a member of the Class if the calculation error caused you to be denied a trial loan modification (even though you qualified for one) and you later lost your home in a foreclosure sale.
-You likely received a letter from Wells Fargo in 2018 or 2019 regarding the error.
+You are a member of the Class if the calculation error caused Wells Fargo not to offer you a trial loan modification (even though you qualified for one) and you later lost your home in a foreclosure sale.
+You likely received a letter from Wells Fargo in 2021 regarding the error.